How Heat Pumps Work and How Much You Save on Heating

 How much you save

-Savings depend on your local electricity, gas and oil prices, but a heat pump typically cuts heating energy use by 40–60% versus combustion, and even more versus electric resistance.
-It also replaces your air conditioner, so you save on cooling too.
+The savings math depends on your local electricity, gas and oil prices, but the physics tilts the field: a heat pump typically cuts heating energy use by 40–60% versus combustion, and even more versus electric resistance.
+And because the same machine reverses in summer, it replaces your air conditioner too — so the savings don’t take the season off.

 | System | Efficiency | Also cools? |